nus-cs2113-AY2223S2/tp/docs/team/jeromeongithub.md

 recording them in the first place.

-- **New Feature**: Provide storage functionality using GSON library.
+- **New Feature**: Provided storage functionality using GSON library.
     - What it does: The user's To-Do list is saved as a `.json` file after every command executed by the user.
 The saved file is loaded whenever the user uses the program again.
     - Justification: This feature is essential to the program as the task list would only be useful for the user if it